Eros-code/Eros-code/README.md

 <h2> :man_technologist: About me </h2>

-- :telescope: I have recently completed a data engineering graduate program with Sigma Labs and looking for my first role as a data engineer.
+- :telescope: Currently doing work as a junior technology consultant for Sigma Labs.

-- :seedling: Planning to explore more technologies like spark, databricks and snowflake.
+- :seedling: Learning how to use Scala, Intellij and working with jenkins + terraform files to deploy code to QA and production environments.

 - :zap: Im naturally a curious person, so in my free time, I like to learn new things by completing online courses and virtual experiences.